Hiroshima Prefecture

 The historic district of Tomo-no-Ura (鞆の浦) in Fukuyama City is a source of much pride in the city.
 This ancient seaside town is famous for its demonstrations of traditional sea-bream fishing at nearby Sensui Island during the month of May.
 The town is located on the far edge of the river delta south of central Fukuyama City.
 It is easily reached by bus from JR Fukuyama Station and a number festivals and events occur at Tomo-no-Ura during the year.

-Most of the historic buildings and shrines in Tomo-no-Ura were built in the Edo Era (1603-1868) when it was an important stop on the maritime highway.
+Most of the historic buildings and shrines in Tomo-no-Ura were built in the Edo period (1603-1868) when it was an important stop on the maritime highway.
 It was also a designated location for diplomacy with Korea during this era.

 Today, it is considered by the World Monuments Fund (an international non-profit group) as one of a hundred most endangered sites in the world.
 It was listed in 2002 because of the local government's plans to build a landfill and a major bridge nearby.
 These plans have so far only been delayed by local opposition.
 Frankly, much of the modern infrastructure like the sea wall is just plain ugly.
 A notable white apartment building lurches into the skyline of tile roofs to win the most detractive to the ambiance private sector award.